ROTHER FISHERY ASSOCIATION WATERS ON THE

 The Potmans Heath Channel is a man made dyke running into the Rother above Blackwall Bridge, with fairly shallow water and many lilies but provides occasional good pike, bream, carp and tench.

 The Royal Military Canal from its confluence with the Rother at Iden Lock to Appledore Dam.
-Around 3 miles on both banks along Military Road.
+Around 3 miles on north bank along Military Road.
 Slow flowing, 25 yards wide, 3 to 6 feet deep.
 A very productive water at times, containing Carp, Perch, Roach, Rudd, Bream, Tench, Pike and Eels, but can be weedy in summer, and difficult in winter when levels are dropped very low for flood defence reasons.

 The RFA also have a water share arrangement with the Billericay & DAS on their stretch of the River Stour at Henny Street, in Suffolk.
 See the RFA website for details